-53. While for Clinical Medicine, a list of sub-disciplines is given in paragraph 7, this is to help in the allocation of outputs and impact case studies to those most suited to assess them.
+51. Whilst the Health Sciences Panel has provided a list of sub-disciplines in paragraph 7, this is to help in the allocation of outputs and impact case studies to those most suited to assess them.
 There will not be any sub-group or sub-panel formed under the Health Sciences Panel; the final assessment and grading will be decided by the Panel as a whole.